* Sources say UK, France propose broad state voting cap

 "The situation looks dark for the merger since there is still no consensus between the governments," the source said, adding the companies could decide to call the merger off.

 EADS denied a German news agency report that talks had collapsed and confirmed progress in the UK-French negotiations.

 "We are surprised to see the reports from Berlin.
 Only this morning, we have received the information that France and the UK have made significant progress on the issue that was blocking the negotiations for the last few days," an EADS spokesman said.

 "The two companies will discuss the situation and possible steps forward this afternoon."

-The mention of "significant progress", the most upbeat comments by EADS since merger talks emerged last month, appeared to meet the criteria for an extension in the UK deadline, but Enders and King still brandish it as a negotiating tool.
+The mention of "significant progress", the most upbeat comments by EADS since merger talks emerged last month, appeared to meet the criteria for an extension in the UK deadline.

-A French government source said the country had not changed its official opposition to a 10 percent cap on its future shareholding in the group, which would be the world's largest aerospace and arms conglomerate with 220,000 employees.
+A French government source said the nation had not changed its official opposition to a 10 percent cap on its future shareholding in the group that would team Airbus airliners with BAE's weapons factories.

 Underscoring doubts among investors, shares in EADS rose sharply on the reported failure, then fell back to mark time awaiting the decision from top management assembled in Toulouse.

 The companies say they cannot spell out the full benefits of the merger before completing negotiations over the shape of the company's capital and possible guarantees on investment.